2016 in Glory

-The year 2016 is the 5th year in the history of the Glory, an international kickboxing event.
+The year 2016 was the 5th year in the history of Glory, an international kickboxing event.
 2016 saw the promotion introduce its Women's Super Bantamweight division.
-The events were broadcasts through television agreements with ESPN and other regional channels around the world.
+The events were broadcast through television agreements with ESPN and other regional channels around the world.

 List of events

 Glory 27: Chicago

 Glory 27: Chicago was a kickboxing event held on February 26, 2016, at the Sears Centre in Hoffman Estates, Illinois, USA.

 Background

 This event featured world title fight for the Glory Middleweight Championship between Artem Levin and Simon Marcus as headliner.
 Also this event featured 4-Man Middleweight Contender Tournament to earn a title shot for the Glory Middleweight Championship.